jeremyjosol/cryptocurrency-API/README.md

 _Jeremy Josol_

 ## About
 This application uses the [CoinGecko API](https://www.coingecko.com/) to generate results based on the search query of a specific Cryptocurrency.
+The generated parameters include current USD, the Cryptocurrency's description, and a list of all countries current market data price.

 ## Technologies Used